zairdon20/Todo/README.md

 -Change to the project directory by entering :

-cd Todo in the terminal.
+cd Todo in the terminal.z

 -run code . to open it in vscode

+-Install packages using the command npm install

+-run the project locally by entering the command npm start

 ## Project status